 Gates close one hour before closing time.

-The fortress was used for defense, along with the other Dacian fortresses in the Orastie Mountains, but this one was chosen to be the capital, as it was larger than the others.
+The fortress was used for defence, along with the other Dacian fortresses in the Orastie Mountains, but this one was chosen to be the capital, as it was larger than the others.
 Initially, it was just a civil and religious settlement, but due to necessity, the Dacians gave it a military role as well.
 It is built on terraces and it was defended by a wall that was 3 meters thick.
 In the vicinity of the military area, a civil settlement with houses and water reservoirs was found.
 In the fortress, a ceramic vase was found, with the inscription “Decebalus per Scorilo”.
 The six Dacian fortresses of the Orastie Mountains are now UNESCO Heritage Sites.

 The ruins of Sarmizegetusa are grouped into two important settlements: the Fortress, surrounded by a 3-meter thick wall and the Sacred Area.
 The Fortress and the Sacred Area were connected by a paved road, of which there are only a few portions left.
-The road, despite being 2000 years old, is in very good state.
+The road, despite being 2000 years old, is in a very good state.

 The Sacred Area was composed of several constructions.
 The andesite alter of Sarmizegetusa was the place where the sacrifices took place.
 Due to its method of construction, it is assumed that it also played an astronomical role.

 There are only a few traces of columns left from the temples of the Sacred Area.
 The emblematic image of Sarmizegetusa Romania is the circular Large Sanctuary, which reminds one of Stonehenge in England.
+Ready to discover other secret gems in Romania?
+Find here some of them.

 People would come here to communicate with the Universe and to feel the sacred energy of this place.
 To do this, they used to climb on top of the ruins, risking destroying the place.
 Nowadays, there are guards and signs with the message “Do not climb on the monuments” in order to avoid such problems.